rulewis/journey-optimizer.en/help/using/configuration/manage-suppression-list.md

 ## Manually add addresses and domains {#add-addresses-and-domains}

-When a message fails to be delivered to an email address, this address is automatically added to the suppression list.
+When a message fails to be delivered to an email address, this address is automatically added to the suppression list based on the defined suppression rule or bounce count.

 However, you can also manually populate the [!DNL Journey Optimizer] suppression list to exclude specific email addresses and/or domains from your sending.